198 pointsby xkgt4 months ago8 comments

 My question is, are those two things related?
 Did distributed computing allow the AI model somehow?
 If so how?
 Or is it not that simple?

-• zwaps5 days ago
+• zwaps4 months ago

 These type of models need to be trained across thousands of GPUs, which requires distributed engineering on a much higher level than "normal" distributed systems.